devnoname120/epubviewer/README.md

 - keyboard and pointer/touch-based navigation

 PDF support is still somewhat rough around the edges, not all features have been implemented yet.
-There is a known cosmetical issue in that in spread mode the (invisible but selectable) text layer for the left page is offset from the left when opening a document.
+There is a known cosmetic issue in that in spread mode the (invisible but selectable) text layer for the left page is offset from the left when opening a document.
 As soon as a page is turned this problem disappears.

 ### Keyboard navigation

-Reader supports both pointer/touch-based as well as keyboard-based navigation.
+Reader supports both pointer/touch-based and keyboard-based navigation.
 Pointer/touch based is mostly self-explanatory,

 |                           key | function                                                       |